 Review: “Harry Potter: The Creature Vault”

 The thing that really sets the two books apart is the focus of the content.
-TCV is described as “Harry Potter: The Creature Vault is a fascinating look at how this menagerie was brought to life for the blockbuster Harry Potter film series.
-Detailed profiles of each creature include rare concept illustrations, behind-the-scenes photography, and filmmaking secrets from the Warner Bros. archive,” and that description holds very true.
-TCV is geared toward the films and uses concept art, film stills, and quotes directly from the films to deliver its message.
-TCV also features behind-the-scenes comments and writings.
+Harry Potter: The Creature Vault is a fascinating look at how this menagerie was brought to life for the blockbuster Harry Potter film series.
+“Detailed profiles of each creature include rare concept illustrations, behind-the-scenes photography, and filmmaking secrets from the Warner Bros. archive,” and that description holds very true.
+The Creature Vault is geared toward the films, uses concept art and film stills, and quotes directly from the films to deliver its message.
+The Creature Vault also features behind-the-scenes comments and writings.

-TCSC is, in my opinion, geared more toward the Harry Potter novels.
+The Creature Shop Compendium is, in my opinion, geared more toward the Harry Potter novels.
 There is still concept art, yes, but there is much less behind-the-scenes, insider content used.
-Also, the quotes that are sprinkled throughout TCSC reference the book series, not the film.
-For this reason, TCSC feels more like a collection of art and less like a “tell-all exposé” on the series.
+Also, the quotes that are sprinkled throughout The Creature Shop Compendium reference the book series, not the film series.
+For this reason, The Creature Shop Compendium feels more like a collection of art and less like a “tell-all exposé” on the series.

 Since both books are meant to feature creatures and plants from the wizarding world, I will simply point out the difference in numbers between the two.
 When flipping through the dwarf and giant sections, I noticed that, on average, 5 out of every 14 images were the same between books.
 That’s good, since who wants the exact same images in each book?

 The Creature Vault boasts an impressive 9 chapters and features 39 different creatures and plants.
 The Creature Shop Compendium has 5 chapters and features 21 creatures and plants.